Arab–Byzantine prisoner exchanges: Background

+Prior to the Abbasid Caliphate, during the Rashidun and Umayyad Caliphates, most prisoners appear to have been enslaved and sold, but during the Abbasid Caliphate from the late 8th century onward, it became more common with prisoner exchanges and ransom of prisoners, particilary concerning prisoners of rank.

 Both sides also engaged in regular exchanges of prisoners (ἀλλάγια, allagia, in Greek; fidāʾ, pl. afdiya, in Arabic), which took place on the river Lamos (mod.
 Limonlu Çayı) in Cilicia, on the border between Byzantium and the Caliphate.
 A truce was arranged beforehand, and both sides met on the river.
 The exchange was made man for man, as illustrated by al-Tabari in his report of the 845 exchange: "Two bridges were built over the river, one for the prisoners of each side.
 Each side released one prisoner, who walked across the bridge towards his co-religionists, simultaneously with his counterpart.
 After the exchange was complete, the surplus prisoners were either ransomed for money or exchanged for slaves."